 How to monetize a website

+When you think about how long it takes to build a website, it makes sense to make sure you can monetize it properly.
 Below, we’ll explore several methods for monetizing a website—from affiliate marketing and sponsored content, to dropshipping, siteflipping and more.
 Regardless of the approach you choose, the key to successful website monetization is ensuring that your strategy aligns your overall goals for running the site.
 By implementing the right strategy, you can turn your website into a profitable venture generating steady stream of income.

 Tip: Check out this article on how much a website costs to know how much you’ll need to earn in order to break even.

 01. Sell merchandise